Open-source UML and SysML toolkit

 1. Requirement capture.
 Requirements and properties are structured using AVATAR Requirement Diagrams.
 At this step, properties are just defined with a specific label.

 2. Assumption modeling.
-Assumptions of system may be captured with an assumption modeling diagram, based on a SysML requirement diagram.
+Assumptions of the system may be captured with an assumption modeling diagram, based on a SysML requirement diagram.

 3. System analysis.
 A system may be analyzed using usual UML diagrams, such as Use Case Diagrams, Interaction Overview Diagrams (Supported by UML2, not by SysML) and Sequence Diagrams.